 Images will be stored for fourteen (14) days unless the image is utilized to address a possible Handbook or College policy violation.
 Further policies regarding records, storage and release of information can be found below:

 - Information technology policies

 - Academic records policies

 - Norms for community living and policies

 - Family Educational Rights and Privacy Act: Photos and Videos Policy

 Only the following employees are authorized to utilize the video software and view the recordings, unless specified and detailed for a specific reason:

 - The Title IX coordinator to address and mitigate persistent and pervasive violations of policy.

-- The director of student rights and responsibilities to address and investigate policy violations.
+- The dean of students office staff to address and investigate policy violations.

-- The director or shift supervisor of campus safety and security as part of an investigation or to support security efforts.
+- The director or shift supervisor of campus safety and wellbeing as part of an investigation or to support security efforts.